This page is dedicated to a lot of people who have been important to me over the years.

 Once I did, I became acquainted with several awesome people who work for Frank’s Quality Produce.
 There are a whole lot of produce vendors at Pike Place, but the ones who work for Frank’s are the ones who started greeting me on a regular basis, and prompting me to make a point of stopping to say hi to them in return.
 Now I visit them twice daily, on my way to and from work, and I’ve made friends with most of them!

 If you’re local to Seattle, or if you come to Seattle and bop around Pike Place, you should look for them.
-They have an outside booth AND an inside one, and if you find them, look for Chaz, Sam, Michael, and especially Marc.
+They have an outside booth AND an inside one, and if you find them, look for Chaz and Michael.
 Buy the blackberries, and tell them Angela sent you.